-See more details for SB 170 in attachment D^6 .
+See more details for SB 170 in attachment $D^7$ .
 Interested stakeholders can contact info@californiacore.org for additional information.

-To minimize market disruption and aid in market recovery, \$30 million of the FY 2021-22 GGRF allocation was appropriated ahead of CARBs Board Meeting (Nov.
-19, 2021) to fund vouchers on a contingency list.
-This aligns with the Contingency Provisions set forth in the FY2020-21 Funding Plan for Clean Transportation Incentives, which gave authority to CARB's the Executive Officer to immediately allocate limited funding to ongoing voucher and rebate consumer purchase incentive projects to prevent or reduce program interruptions.
+To minimize market disruption and aid in market recovery, \$30 \$77 million of the FY 2021-22 FY 2022-23 GGRF allocation was appropriated ahead of CARBs Board Meeting (Nov.
+19, 2021 Nov.
+17, 2022) to fund vouchers on the contingency list.
+This aligns with the Contingency Provisions set forth in the FY 2020-21 Funding Plan for Clean Transportation Incentives, which gave authority to CARB's the Executive Officer to immediately allocate limited funding to ongoing voucher and rebate consumer purchase incentive projects to prevent or reduce program interruptions.

-Pursuant to AB 134 and the FY 2017-18 Funding Plan, CORE was only applicable to zero-emission freight equipment.
-However, the FY 2021-22 Funding Plan introduces new heavy-duty off-road eligible categories to CORE, including zero-emission construction, agricultural and commercial harbor craft equipment.
+Pursuant To AB 134 and FY 2017-18 Funding plan, CORE was only applicable to zero- emission freight equipment.
+However, the FY 2021-22 Funding Plan introduces new heavy-duty off road eligible categories to CORE, including zero-emission construction, architectural and commercial harbor craft equipment.

-CORE, analogous to the Hybrid and Zero-Emission Truck and Bus Voucher Incentive Project (HVIP)7, is a project intended to encourage California fleets to purchase or lease cleaner off-road equipment.
+CORE, analogous to the Hybrid and Zero-Emission Truck and Bus Voucher Incentive Project (HVIP), is a project intended to encourage California fleets to purchase or lease cleaner zero-emission off-road equipment.
 CORE provides a streamlined voucher process by which potential purchasers can receive funding to help offset the higher cost of such equipment.
 Pursuant to AB 134 and the FY 2017-18 Funding Plan, with this funding CORE was only applicable to zero-emission freight equipment.
-FY 2021-22 Funding Plan introduces new heavy-duty off-road eligible categories to CORE such as zero-emission construction, agricultural and commercial harbor craft equipment.
+The FY